To see more

 house).

-Woodpeckers prefer "mature forest:" read that to mean they
+Woodpeckers prefer "mature forest," i.e., they

-seek out dead trees, because that's where the wood-munching insects are.
+often create themselves) and 2) that's where the wood-munching insects are.

 So

-anyone who lives in a wooden house with any empty space, and local pest control
+That's bad news for anyone who lives in a wooden house with any empty space, as

 Pileated Woodpecker